baraahshatnawi/Reading-notes/Featuresofmarkdown.md

 # Markdown:

-**As a definition it means a syntax or way to style the forms of writting on the GitHub platform**
+**As a definition it means a syntax or way to style the forms of writing on the GitHub platform**

 ***It's a way to style a text on the web***